What is Social Security Disability?

 On the whole, fully half of all Social Security disability claim appeals are successful — implying that half of all claimants are incorrectly denied in the first place!
 Because of this high rate of wrongful denials, more and more Social Security claimants are hiring attorneys to help them appeal their claims.

-Contact our South Carolina Social Security Disability Lawyers Today
+Social Security Disability Lawyers in South Carolina

 If you feel you were wrongly denied benefits, you should contact the South Carolina Social Security Claim Attorneys at Louthian Law Firm as soon as possible.
 We can help residents of Columbia, Orangeburg, Lexington, Aiken, Sumter and throughout South Carolina get the appeals process moving quickly, preserve your right to an appeal and bring the balance of power back to your side.
 And because we’ve represented injured South Carolinians in government and court proceedings since 1959, we understand how to get you the best possible result.
 For a free evaluation of your Social Security case, call the Louthian Law Firm today toll free at (803) 454-1200.
 You can also fill out the confidential online consultation form.